kevin-borja/SML209-18/Gender.md

 <span>

 <hr>
-<p>however, not all words in spanish end in -o or -a, and not all the words that end in -o or -a follow the rule.
+<p>However, not all words in spanish end in -o or -a, and not all the words that end in -o or -a follow the rule.
 Like all rules in language there is an exeception to this.</p>

 <span>
    <dl style="list-style-type: none; display: inline-block;">